nick33333/Genome-Analysis-Pipeline/README.md

 <a name="app_anchor"></a>
 ![alt text](/images/USA(BOLDED)vsNCTC.PNG)
 *Auspice Visualization of a S. Aureus phylogeny composed of 1671 completed and annotated genomes and generated using UShER.
 Highlighted are samples from the NCTC (UK) and USA-SUR (USA) strain groups.
+USA-SUR samples are highlighted in bold blue between the 6000-8000 ticks for units of divergence (SNPs).
+Unbolded blue points represent NCTC (UK) samples.Placement of these UK and USA samples may display evidence of a past HGT event granting methicillin resistance to USA S. Aureus strains.
+In literature, USA MRSA strains descended from Europe shortly after the introuction of methicilin and evolved in parallel to Eurpoean strains.
 Data collected from the NCBI Database with the NCBI Datasets toolkit.*